testing-library/native-testing-library-docs/docs/api-render.md

 ### `...queries`

-The most important feature of `render` is that the [default queries](api-queries.md) are automatically returned with their first argument bound to the `rootInstance`.
+The most important feature of `render` is that the [default queries](api-queries.md) are automatically returned with their first argument bound to the `baseElement`.

 **Example**